 Historical Context

 The establishment of the periodic table by Dmitri Mendeleev in 1869 was a major breakthrough.
-The periodic table organized elements based on their atomic weights and chemical properties, providing a framework for predicting the properties of unknown elements and compounds.
+But the periodic table organized elements based on their atomic weights and chemical properties, providing a framework for predicting the properties of unknown elements and compounds.
 As atomic weights became more accurately determined, the concept of molar mass became increasingly important in chemical calculations.

 The definition of the mole as the amount of substance containing as many elementary entities as there are atoms in 12 grams of carbon-12 was standardized in the 20th century, solidifying the mole as the fundamental unit for measuring the amount of substance in chemistry.